pratik98/pratik98.github.com/work.md

 I have been fortunate to be a part of technical team of my college's annual techfest [FootPrints.](http://www.msu-footprints.org) I have worked on Event Registration system, Android app and mobile website for FootPrints.

-Presently, i m part of [ Training and Placement Team](http://ftemsu-placements.org/) of my college and maintaining placement portal.
+I have also worked on [ Training and Placement portal](http://ftemsu-placements.org/) of my college.

 Here are some more details about the projects that I have worked on -